-You can use a double layer for added heat protection, but you may want to increase the width of the binding to accommodate the additional thickness.
+You could use a double layer for added heat protection, but you’d then want to increase the width of the Binding to accommodate the additional thickness.

 If you like the look of our ruffly oven mitts, you’ll also like our ruffly Triple Flounce Apron from which we got one of our scraps.
 An apron and oven mitt bundle would be an extra special gift idea.